-(ii) Costs and obligations related to pension and postretirement benefit plans
+(iii) Costs and obligations related to pension and postretirement benefit plans

 Estimates of costs and obligations related to pension and postretirement benefit obligations are based on a number of assumptions, such as the discount rate, the rate of increase in compensation, the retirement age of employees, health care costs, and other actuarial factors.
 Certain of these assumptions may have a significant impact on employee costs and financial expenses recorded in the consolidated statements of income, the re-measurement gain or loss on defined benefit plans recorded in the consolidated statements of comprehensive income, and on the carrying value of other assets or other liabilities in the consolidated balance sheets.
-Key assumptions and a sensitivity analysis on the discount rate are presented in note 28.
+Key assumptions and a sensitivity analysis on the discount rate are presented in note 29.

-(iii) Provisions
+(iv) Provisions

 The recognition of provisions requires management to estimate expenditures required to settle a present obligation or to transfer it to a third party at the date of assessment.
 More specifically, an assessment of the probable outcomes of legal proceedings or other contingencies is also required.
-Management expectations on the potential effect of the possible outcomes of legal disputes on the consolidated financial statements, is presented in note 25.
+A description of the main provisions, including management expectations on the potential effect on the consolidated financial statements of the possible outcomes of legal disputes, is presented in note 19.